ppproxy/ballade/README.md

     ballade # Start with the default config directory -> $HOME($HOMEPATH)/.config/ballade/ ballade -c /home/xxx/.config/ballade/ # Use your own config directory

+Help:
+    ballade -h # Will show some parameters you can give

 Upgrade:

     pip3 install ballade --upgrade